Trip Code: | GHT17 |

 Best season: | September to November and March to May |

-It is the Ruby Valley of the spiritual trek.
+The Ganesh himal trekking route is the Ruby Valley of the spiritual treking area.
 There are 4 peaks over seven thousand meters and 14 other above six thousand meters in the range.
 The highest peak in the range is Yangra (Ganesh I), 7,422m (24,350 ft).
+The Ganseh himal trekking is lead us a peaceful hamlets and terraced fields and mighty glaciers and into the unexplored.
+At the backdrop magnificent Himalayan range can be seen along the trail.
+Though the trek is relatively strenuous, people with good physical fitness can complete the track.

-This is one of the beautiful?
-Hidden Valleys? of the Himalayas.
 It has 3 tiered pagodas set on a rocky steep-sided gorge.
 Natural vegetation varies to pine forest and alpine meadows leading to a huge glacier below the snow-capped peaks.
 The Trisuli Gandaki valley on the east separates it from the Langtang Himal; the Budhi (Buri) Gandaki valley and the Shyar Khola valley on the west separate it from the Sringi Himal and the Mansiri Himal.
 Ganesh Himal range lies about 70 Km north-northwest of Kathmandu, the capital city of Nepal.

 Day 01: Trisuli to Salangkhu khola